Concentration bounds for the empirical angular measure with statistical learning applications: Learning from multivariate extremes

-The paper is organized as follows.
+\textbf{Outline.} \quad The paper is organized as follows.
 In Section~\ref{sec:notations}, the relevant notions pertaining to multivariate extreme value analysis are briefly recalled.
-The main results related to the non-asymptotic analysis of the empirical angular measure and its truncated version are formulated in Section~\ref{sec:traditionalEmpirical}.
+The main result related to the non-asymptotic analysis of the empirical angular measure is formulated in Section~\ref{sec:traditionalEmpirical}.
 Section~\ref{sec:app} illustrates the application of the concentration inequalities to two statistical learning problems, minimum-volume set estimation and binary classification in extreme regions.
 Numerical experiments are presented in Section~\ref{sec:experiments}.
 A discussion in Section~\ref{sec:discussion} concludes the paper.
-Proofs and some auxiliary results are deferred to the Supplement.
+Proofs and some auxiliary results, in particular a general concentration inequality for rare event probabilities, are deferred to the Appendices and the Supplement.